Holiday Stressors and Avoiding Ketamine Relapse

 If you feel Relapse is Imminent Consider Inpatient or Outpatient Treatment

 Both inpatient and outpatient clinics often have holiday hours or crisis services.
 In the case of inpatient treatment centers, most accept patients no matter what day it is.
 You can also schedule with both inpatient and outpatient addiction counselors during the holidays if you feel that you need to use ketamine.
-For more information about avoiding ketamine relapse due to holiday stress call us at 800-915-1270 (Who Answers?).
+For more information about avoiding ketamine relapse due to holiday stress call us at 800-915-1270 (Sponsored).